9th Battalion, Middlesex Regiment: 3/9th Battalion

 The 3/9th Bn was formed at Willesden in March 1915, and moved to Cambridge.
 It was retitled 9th Reserve Bn, Middlesex Regiment, in April 1915.
 Its role was to train recruits for service with 1st and 2nd Line units.
 On 1 September 1916, it was absorbed into the 7th Reserve Bn, Middlesex Regiment, at Purfleet.

 Interwar

 The 9th Battalion Middlesex Regiment reformed when the TF was reconstituted on 7 February 1920.
 The following year the TF was reorganised as the Territorial Army (TA).
 The battalion formed part of 132nd (Middlesex and Sussex) Brigade in 44th (Home Counties) Division.
+For three years from January 1927 the battalion's Regular Army adjutant was Capt Brian Horrocks while he was studying for entry to the Staff College, Camberley.

 In the 1930s, the increasing need for anti-aircraft (AA) defence, particularly for London, was addressed by converting a number of infantry battalions to the AA role.
 The 9th Middlesex became a searchlight unit in 1938, taking the subsidiary title of 60th Searchlight Regiment, consisting of HQ and 429–431 Searchlight Batteries at Willesden.